NoahHodgson/project-melia/docs/Melia-Mar-Biographics.md

 Pevolians do not have a state religion.
 Some incorporate Lobrexian deities into some local religions.
 There's a fair amount of "magic worshippers" and nonbelievers.
-There's also a significan amount of Diaccians within Pevolia, who are not loyal to the Khassar.
+There's also a significant amount of Diaccians within Pevolia, who are not loyal to the Khassar.

 The Church of Diacci was founded in Mildabia, in what is now